STOMP

 • We iterated on the tread pattern to see which shapes would create the best friction lock between soles.

-• Based on the foam shoe, we tested different 3D printing infills to create more cushioned points in the sole at the toe and heel.
+• Based on the foam shoe, we tested 3D printing infills to create more cushioned points in the sole at the toe and heel.

 Prototype